aphp/edsnlp/docs/tutorials/tuning.md

 - `gpu_hours`: Estimated total GPU time available for tuning, in hours.
 Given this time, the script will automatically compute for how many training trials we can tune hyperparameters.
 By default, `gpu_hours` is set to 1.
 - `n_trials`: Number of training trials for tuning.
 If provided, it will override `gpu_hours` and tune the model for exactly `n_trial` trials.
 - `two_phase_tuning`: If True, performs a two-phase tuning.
 In the first phase, all hyperparameters are tuned, and in the second phase, the top half (based on importance) are fine-tuned while freezing others.
 By default, `two_phase_tuning` is False.
+- `metric`: Metric used to evaluate trials.
+It corresponds to a path in the scorer results (depending on the scorer used in the config).
+By default `metric` is set to "ner.micro.f".
 - `hyperparameters`: The list of hyperparameters to tune and details about their tunings.
 We will discuss how it work in the following section.

 ### 2.2.
 Add hyperparameters to tune